cancerit/archCompare/README.md

 ## Tools

-`compare.py` has multiple sub commands, listed with `compare.py --help`.
+`cgpCompare` has multiple commands, listed with `cgpCompare --help`.

 ### cgpCompare

 Takes the input archives,files,folders and does the comparison for matching file types based on tools defined in  `archCompare/config/*.json` file.

 Valid input types include: